tloen/tloen.github.io/_posts/2022-12-22-ruler-and-minister.md

 ---
 title: "Ruler and Minister"
-description: "Rambling screed in defense of Legalism as a viable management philosophy."
+description: "Rambling screed about incentive design.
+Written to settle a minor disagreement with a colleague."
 date: 2022-12-22
 layout: post
 ---